 PICKAPICK might not be a very popular ukulele manufacturer but I have to give them credit where credit is due.
-This ukulele does not sound out of the world, but its new design is fascinating enough for me to also try out this instrument.
+This ukulele does not sound out of the world, but its new design is fascinating enough for me also to try out this instrument.

 Let’s delve deeper into the specs of this ukulele and see what it has really got.

 The body of this ukulele is built using mahogany with a solid spruce top.
 These two kinds of wood add a wide variety to the sound of this ukulele which gives it a signature sound as well that is comparable with some of the models from recognized ukulele manufacturers in the same price range.